• Skip to primary navigation

 Sticky date flapjack cut into slices.

-🔪 How to make flapjacks
+🔪 How to make date flapjacks

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post